-- 'How did that happen?'
+- How did that happen?

-- 'What was happening at the time?'
+- What was happening at the time?

-- 'Can you tell me about what is worrying you?'
+- Can you tell me about what is worrying you?

-Do not ask leading questions which may be considered to suggest what might have happened, or who has perpetrated the abuse, eg:
+Do not ask leading questions which may be considered to suggest what might have happened, or who has perpetrated the abuse, e.g.:

-• 'Did your Dad hit you?'
+• Did your dad hit you?

-You can avoid asking questions by repeating back what the child has said, allowing him/her to confirm, correct or add to what he/she has said.
+You can avoid asking questions by repeating back what the child has said, allowing them to confirm, correct or add to what they have said.

-Do ask if the child has shared their concerns with anyone else.
+Ask if the child has shared their concerns with anyone else.